xzzulz/deathspeak/readme.md

 # deathspeak

-Experimental syntax design for a stylized, compact and expressive programming language on top of javascript.
+Experimental syntax design for a stylized, compact and expressive programming language.
 Does not follow common syntax preconcemptions.

 ## Programming language concept